Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-04.md

 <div class="divider-heading"></div>

-Tap targets are vital when it comes to using our mobile devices.
-Creating responsive web sites are no different.
+Tap targets are vital when using mobile devices.
+Creating responsive web sites is no different.
 We must take care in creating websites that are still useful when they resize.

 ## Tap Targets